mhays705/task-manager/README.md

 ### Frontend:
 - **Thymeleaf**: Template engine for rendering dynamic content in HTML views.
 - **Bootstrap**: Provides responsive design elements for a modern and mobile-friendly UI.
+  **Note**: HTML and CSS is probably not the greatest I learned as I went and am still learning.
+Project is more of a showcase of the backend.

 ### Security:
 - **BCrypt**: Used for password hashing to enhance security.